 Continuous Ambulatory Remote Engagement Services (CARES)

-The Continuous Ambulatory Remote Engagement Services (CARES) uses digital technology deployed to the patient’s home to monitor daily vital signs and biometric data.
+Continuous Ambulatory Remote Engagement Services (CARES) provides patients a customized kit that includes tools to record blood oxygen levels and temperature.
+That information is submitted to LVHN and reviewed by a nurse on the LVHN CARES team.
+If needed, the nurse will reach out to discuss a patient's condition or provide the information to a physician for further review.
 The nursing team also provides coaching and reinforcement of educational topics such as medication adherence, diet, activity and the importance of daily testing.

 This service leads to early detection of diabetic retinopathy.
 Patients who have not seen an ophthalmologist for routine eye exams are offered to have a retinal scan completed during a routine primary care or endocrinology visit.
 The images are evaluated by an LVHN ophthalmologist/optometrist and recommendations are given based on the results.

 Using real-time, secure videoconferencing technologies, providers and nurses virtually initiate and expedite care for patients entering any LVHN emergency department (ED) for care.